 - In early 2006 a young girl was riding her bike on Admiralty Way, and she was run over by a car.
 The girl suffered severe adhesions and friction burns.

-- In mid-October 2006, Michael Ehline, operator of Ehline Law Firm, witnessed another young girl who had been run over by a passenger truck.
-The young bicyclist was laying on the corner of Admiralty Way, holding her leg and crying.
+- In mid-October 2006, Michael Ehline, operator of Ehline Law Firm, witnessed another young girl run over by a passenger truck.
+The young bicyclist was lying on the corner of Admiralty Way, holding her leg and crying.
 The young bicyclist was crossing Palawan Way from North to South on her bicycle when a green truck was making a right onto Admiralty Way off Palawan Way.

 Michael Ehline was riding his bicycle that day.
 So he informed the fire department it was a poorly engineered, blind corner.
 Ehline also related that he had many close calls as a rider while walking his bike through the same crossing.